khulnasoft/tradescope/CONTRIBUTING.md

 # Contributing

-## Contribute to tradescope
+## Contribute to freqtrade

 Feel like our bot is missing a feature?
 We welcome your pull requests!

-Issues labeled [good first issue](https://github.com/khulnasoft/tradescope/labels/good%20first%20issue) can be good first contributions, and will help get you familiar with the codebase.
+Issues labeled [good first issue](https://github.com/freqtrade/freqtrade/labels/good%20first%20issue) can be good first contributions, and will help get you familiar with the codebase.

 Few pointers for contributions: